adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ```

 - isset() is basically a function, Which checks whether a variable is empty or not.
-Also check whether the variable is set/declared, If the varible is not empty it return True otherwise false.
+Also check whether the variable is set/declared, If the variable is not empty it returns True otherwise false.

-- `$_GET` is a PHP super global variable which is used to access GET based Parameters from anywhere in the PHP script, As example if you visiting a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.
+- `$_GET` is a PHP super global variable which is used to access GET based Parameters from anywhere in the PHP script, As example if you visit a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.

-- Then the code is creating an connection with a Mysql Server Running on `localhost` with the username `root` and selects `e-commerce` as a database.
+- Then the code is creating a connection with a Mysql Server Running on `localhost` with the username `root` and selects `e-commerce` as a database.

 - In the next line the SQL query is dynamically generated which includes the id set by the user in the get based parameter id.

-- Lastly, The query is executed an the data is finally saved in `data` varibale.
+- Lastly, The query is executed as the data is finally saved in `data` variable.

 - After that the while loop is run and all the products of the catogory of `?id=` is sent to the user using the `echo ""` in the php